basho/basho_docs/content/riak/ts/1.5.0/configuring/riakconf.md

 Use `riak_kv.query.maximum_query_queue_length` to set the query queue length.

-Increase the queue length to avoid refusing to accept queries, at the expense of higher latencies.
+Increase the queue length to avoid refusing queries, at the expense of higher latencies.

 ```riak.conf
 riak_kv.query.timeseries.maximum_query_queue_length = 15